ttanvirr/react-backroads-app/README.md

   - git commit -m "first commit"
     A shortcut command that immediately creates a commit with a passed commit message.
+  - before pushing into github we must remember:
+    - our project must be in local mechine.
+That means it must not be in cloud storage
+    - while pushing first time, we may face some configuration steps
   - push to github (follow the instruction on github after creating new repo on github) git remote add origin https://github.com/your-profile/repo-name.git git branch -M main git push -u origin main
+  - go to netlify and deploy with existing repo
+  - if we change something and want to update on gitub:
+    - git add .
+    - git commit -m "message"
+    - git push -u origin main
+    - alternatively use vs code (faster work)

 #### Benefits